Components of solar power systems

 Solar Charge Controllers Brands & Quality

+The third of the components of solar power systems are the batteries.
 In most off-grid solar power systems the battery is the most expensive component.
 Choosing the right one (and combining it into a solid system design) will determine whether the system is going to last only 6 months or up to 15 years.
-Currently, the most common battery type is still based on lead-acid technology, however, it will not take too long before li-ion will start taking market share.
+Currently, the most common battery type is still based on lead-acid technology.
+However, it will not take too long before li-ion will start taking market share.

 Lead-acid batteries (deep cycle)